Abulero/Sierpinski-Triangle/README.md

 python SierpinskiTriangle.py [IMAGE SIZE] [NUMBER OF DOTS]
 ```

-Where [IMAGE SIZE] is the size of the square image generated in pixels and [NUMBER OF DOTS] is the number of dots to be added.
+Where [IMAGE SIZE] is the size in pixels of the square image generated which will contain the triangle and [NUMBER OF DOTS] is the number of dots to be added to it.
+For instance, 1000 and 100 would create a 1000x1000 image containing 100 generated dots.

+Start low and slowly increase the number of dots so you can try to identify a pattern.
+Try 1000 and 100, then 1000 and 10000.
+In the end, go big.
 For good measure, the following yields good results:

 ```
 python SierpinskiTriangle.py 2000 1000000
 ```

-I'll not spoil the results.
+I'm not going to spoil what happens.
 And if you are interested in understanding what it all means, check out this page on wikipedia:

 https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle